Blitz Result: Indexes Disabled

 - For each index, decide whether to bring the non-clustered index back with a rebuild, or whether you should drop it

 After this change, if SQL Server needs this index, you should see improved query performance.

 Re-enabling Indexes Using Index Rebuilds

 You can run bring disabled nonclustered indexes back into a normal state just by rebuilding them, with T-SQL like this:

 But there’s a danger: SQL Server will immediately rebuild that index, and if we’re talking about a big table, it might take some time.
 Do this judiciously, and consider doing it during a maintenance window.

 The next risk is that now inserts, updates, and deletes on this table will be slower than they’ve been before – because from this point forward, SQL Server will be updating this index with each new/changed/removed record.
-That’s why as long as you’re doing index work, you should review all indexes on this table and look for overlapping indexes.
+That’s why as long as you’re doing index work, you should review all indexes on this table.

 How to Drop Indexes You No Longer Need

 If you no longer need the index, get rid of that baggage.
 Here’s sample T-SQL syntax to drop an index:

 DROP INDEX IX_MyIndexName ON dbo.MyTableName; GO